emmajanedrews/base-template/_posts/2017-08-08-whats-working-now---learn-how-to-sell-your-home-in-half-an-hour.md

 So thanks for watching 'What's Working Now!'

-Be on the lookout for my next video...we'll talk about an important aspect of staging that most agents miss!
+Be on the lookout for my next video…we'll talk about an important aspect of staging that most agents miss!